 - Photo Matching: Another variation on the photo theme: Try asking people to send their photos to a central place that others (except the facilitator/leader) can’t see at first.
 During the first call, you can ask people to try to match the voice to the photo

-During the meeting (also from Guided Insights)
+During the meeting